AnxiousAnt/PatchGen/alternate_patchfile_representations/README.md

 - Updates connection records to reflect the new positions of objects.
 - Reconstructs the sorted patch text.

-This sorted representation should provide a more consistent structure for the language model to learn from.
-Objects will appear in a predictable order based on their visual layout in the patch, which could help the model better understand the relationships between objects.

 example patchfile before reordering of records:
 ```
 #N canvas 962 288 452 302 10;